stevelang789/soccer-league-table/README.md

-# soccer-league-table
+# Soccer League Table
-Reference implementation of AngularJS + ASP.NET Web API, and ASP.NET MVC
+Reference implementation of AngularJS + ASP.NET Web API

-Enable-Migrations -ProjectName Repository -StartUpProjectName Repository -ConnectionString "Server=.\sqlexpress;Database=SoccerLeague;Integrated Security=true" -ConnectionProviderName System.Data.SqlClient

-Add-Migration -Name Initial -ProjectName Repository -StartUpProjectName Repository -ConnectionString "Server=.\sqlexpress;Database=SoccerLeague;Integrated Security=true" -ConnectionProviderName System.Data.SqlClient

-Update-Database -ProjectName Repository -StartUpProjectName Repository -ConnectionString "Server=.\sqlexpress;Database=SoccerLeague;Integrated Security=true" -ConnectionProviderName System.Data.SqlClient -Verbose
+Startup Projects:
+- AngularClient
+- WebApi

+Highlights: The methods in the Domain classes are entirely without side-effects ("pure" in a functional sense).
+Therefore business logic is able to be unit-tested without necessitating the use of Dependency Injection and mocking.